-So far correlations are concerned among bullying, victimization, and rejection sensitivity in the structural equation model, previous researches indicated that there is a strong positive association between bullying and victimization22, supporting the finding of an association between bullying and victimization found in the present sample.
-However, in current research bullying is not related to the sensitivity for rejection in adolescents.
-Previous research showed bullying has a significant relation with rejection sensitivity in the context of racio-ethnic individuals suffering at the hands of the power ideologies of the majority23.
-Since no prejudice issues based on ethnicity are faced by a representative sample, therefore the correlation between rejection sensitivity and bullying is negligible.
-Another study posited a weak association between victimization with anger-oriented rejection sensitivityrather than anxiety-oriented rejection sensitivity24.
-Hence, anxious sensitivity to rejection is not related tothe victimization experiences of the adolescents in the present study.
+So far, correlations are concerned among bullying, victimization, and rejection sensitivity in the structural equation model; previous research indicated a strong association positive between bullying and victimization, supporting the finding of an association between bullying and victimization found in the present sample.
+However, in current research, bullying is not related to the sensitivity for rejection in adolescents.
+Previous research showed bullying has a significant relation with rejection sensitivity in the context of racio-ethnic individuals suffering at the hands of the power ideologies of the majorit $y^{23}$ .
+Since a representative sample faces no prejudice issues based on ethnicity, the correlation between rejection sensitivity and bullying is negligible.
+Another study posited a weak association between victimization with anger-oriented rejection sensitivity rather than anxietyoriented rejection sensitivity.
+Hence, anxious sensitivity to rejection is not related to the victimization experiences of the adolescents in the present study.

-The hypothesis of the present study has been confirmed based on the results of the study (Table I).
-It stated an association of fights and targeted discrimination with rejection sensitivity, and all of these factors are buffered by self-regulatory mechanisms to significantly affect the mode of positive development in adolescents (Figure I).
-This model is further strengthened by the findings of the previous researches.
-It has been found that the stressful situation prevalent due to bullying can be managed well by the incorporation of coping mechanisms and self-regulatory strategies^{25,26}.
-Similar results to adolescents have also been acquired in the sample of adults27.
-In other studies, bullying, victimization, and rejection sensitivity have been linked and have shunned the wellbeing of people^{23,24}.
-A model of PYD can be incorporated in youth development and training programs28 alongwith the intervention of promoting the development of self-regulation skills in them29.
+The present study's hypothesis has been confirmed based on the results of the study (Table I).
+It stated an association of fights and targeted discrimination with rejection sensitivity.
+These factors are buffered by self -regulatory mechanisms to significantly affect the mode of positive development in adolescents (Figure I).
+The findings of the previous research further strengthen this model.
+It has been found that the stressful situation prevalent due to bullying can be managed well by incorporating coping mechanisms and self-regulatory strategies.
+Similar results to adolescents have also been acquired in the sample of adults.
+In other studies, bullying, victimization, and rejection sensitivity have been linked and have shunned the well-being of people.
+A model of PYD can be incorporated in youth development and training programs along with the intervention of promoting the development of self-regulation skills in them.